View courses in

 MET AD 765: Management in a Changing Environment

-The relationship between organizations and the larger social environment.
-Focuses on means for monitoring, analyzing, and interpreting the social environment; the effects of public policy on organizations; the development of management skills to anticipate and respond to social changes.
+The relationship between contemporary American organizations and their larger social and ethical environment.
+Through cases, stakeholder analysis, and current issues, this course focuses on analyzing and interpreting the social environment, the effects of public policy on organizations and their social responsibility, and the managerial skills needed to anticipate and respond to emerging social issues.